-13.1 In line with our Complaints Handling Procedure, we shall seek to address Stage one complaints at the first point of contact.
-Where the complaint is complex, it may be necessary to pass the complaint to a senior or specialist member of staff, in such circumstances the complainer shall be advised of this.

-13.2 Staff complaints shall be addressed by the Corporate Services Manager with the assistance of the relevant departmental manager.

-13.3 Complaints about senior members of staff shall be addressed by the Corporate Services Manager and the Chief Executive Officer.

-13.4 Complaints about the Chief Executive Officer shall be addressed by the Staffing Sub Committee.
+- 13.1 In line with our Complaints Handling Procedure, we shall seek to address Stage one complaints at the first point of contact.
+Where the complaint is complex, it may be necessary to pass the complaint to a senior or specialist member of staff, in such circumstances the complainer shall be advised of this. - 13.2 Staff complaints shall be addressed by the Head of Finance & Corporate Services with the assistance of the relevant departmental manager. - 13.3 Complaints about senior members of staff shall be addressed by the Head of Finance & Corporate Services and the Chief Executive Officer. - 13.4 Complaints about the Chief Executive Officer shall be addressed by the Staffing Sub Committee.